anshumaanshankar/aws-dev/exam powerup.md

     - Secondary ENI's MAC address is used for licensing
     - ENIs are never configured inside an OS with public IPv4 addresses.
 The private-public switching is handled by NAT.
     - stop/start of an instance is not the same as restart.
 The former leads to loss of IPv4 public address.
+- AMIs
+    - They are present in one region.
+    - AMI Baking: concept of taking an EC2 instance, customizing it (add software, say) and "baking" a new AMI from it.
+    - AMIs can't be edited.
+To edit it, we need to launch an instance, update the configuration and use it to make a new AMI.
+    - By default, AMIs are account specific (accounts can be added, can be made public).
+    - Billed for the capacity used by EBS snapshots.